aries x vans: the skate collaboration we've been waiting for

 As we premiere the campaign film, meet the founder of Aries and the nicest rebel of skaterwear, Sofia Prantera.

 Aries Arise is one of London's cult darlings.
-Founded by Sofia Prantera, the renegade Central Saint Martins graduate also responsible for cult streetwear labels Holmes and Silas, the brand came to life when she met graphic design impresario Fergus Purcell five years ago.
-To this day, Aries remains one of the few, if only, skate brands that accommodates the needs of women —especially ones with an eye for detail and a stylish flair.
+Founded by Sofia Prantera, the renegade Central Saint Martins graduate also responsible for cult streetwear labels Holmes and Silas, it came to life after collaborating with friend and graphic design impresario Fergus Purcell five years ago.
+To this day, Aries remains one of the few, if only, skate brands that accommodate the needs of women, especially ones with an eye for detail and a stylish flair.
 "With Aries, we've grown the brand by our own rules.
 It's not just fashion, it's not just jeans, not just women, not just men," explains Sofia.

-Partnering with Vans to create a customized trainer, which launch tomorrow alongside a film with Jeremy Pollard, here Sofia discusses being skatewear's nicest rebel.
+Partnering with Vans to create a customised trainer, which launch tomorrow alongside a film with Jeremy Pollard and Clare Shilland, here Sofia discusses being skatewear's nicest rebel.

 Aries and Vans collaborating seems like it should have happened a while ago.